I'm the creator of Franchise Prep Academy,.

 I didn't have any of these benefits before buying my franchise.
 Even though I was very successful, I had a rough patch too.
 And I'll tell you all about it when we're together!

 I come from a very long line of military service members.
 A VERY LONG LINE.
 I can trace my lineage back to when my great-great-great Grandfather served in the Revolutionary war!
 All told, nine generations of my family have served a cumulative 172 years in the United States military, including my father.
-And I'm proud to say Generation 10 has accepted an appointment to the Naval Academy, beginning this Fall.
+And I'm proud to say Generation 10 entered the Naval Academy, in the Fall 2022.

 My older brother enlisted and my parents wanted me to go to OCS.
 But at 22 when I finished college, I was too rebellious.
 I knew I couldn't make it with the discipline required to be successful in the military.